AmazingAkai/Flameshot-Tixte/README.md

 git clone https://github.com/AmazingAkai/Flameshot-Tixte
 ```

 2. Install a copy-paste mechanism like xclip, as it is required by the pyperclip library.
-You can find instructions on how to install xclip [here](https://pyperclip.readthedocs.io/en/latest/index.html#not-implemented-error).
+You can find instructions on how to install xclip or supported copy-paste mechanism [here](https://pyperclip.readthedocs.io/en/latest/index.html#not-implemented-error).

 3. Navigate to the Flameshot-Tixte directory: